Nomination forms and guides are available from the Australian Honours and Awards website.

-It is important to provide full personal details of the nominee including the full name, home address and full position details so that the PSM Committee can assess the nomination relative to the duties that would normally be expected of a person at a particular level.
+In preparing the nomination statement, it is important to provide full personal details of the nominee including their full name, home address and full position details so that the Public Service Medal Committee can assess the nomination relative to how the nominee's achievements are 'over and above' the duties that would normally be expected of a person at a particular level.

 Referee support - To be properly considered by the committee, all nominations must be accompanied by referee statements that comment on the services of the nominee.
 At least three referee reports should be provided, including (if appropriate) referees from outside the public service.
 References should be sought from persons of the highest calibre and are limited to two pages per statement.

 Nominations must be submitted to the Recognition and Engagement team